circlesystems/CircleAccessLock-Android/README.md

 # CircleAccessLock

-CircleAccessLock is a simple Android library for displaying a lock screen usign Circle Technology in your application.
+CircleAccessLock is a simple Android library for displaying a lock screen using Circle Technology in your application.
 It is built in Kotlin and distributed as an AAR file.

 ## Features

-- Displays a WebView with a configurable URL
-- Allows users to interact with the WebView to perform authentication or other actions
 - Automatically locks the app when the user leaves or when the app becomes inactive
 - Can be enabled or disabled programmatically